-GrassWorks project, Promoting grazing as a sustainable farming method to agency staff in Wisconsin, works at statewide and local levels for grazing network coordinators and livestock farmers to educate agency staff on effective ways to promote grazing to other farmers and to develop county programs to do so.
-The project provides support for three Resource Conservation and Development Council (RC&D’s) grazing network coordinators to engage local, Land Conservation (LCD), Extension and Natural Resource Conservation Service (NRCS) staff over two years in a learning project promoting grazing as a sustainable farming method.
-This project will tap into LCD, NRCS, Extension, farmer and financial planner’s expertise to share successful methods of converting financially and environmentally successful grazing farms while providing on farm experience to the agency staff.
+GrassWork’s project, Promoting grazing as a sustainable farming method to agency staff in Wisconsin, worked at statewide and local levels for grazing network coordinators and livestock farmers to educate agency staff on effective ways to promote grazing to other farmers and to develop county programs to do so.
+The project provided support for three Resource Conservation and Development Council (RC&D’s) grazing network coordinators to engage local, Land Conservation (LCD), Extension and Natural Resource Conservation Service (NRCS) staff over two years in a learning project promoting grazing as a sustainable farming method.
+This project will tapped into LCD, NRCS, Extension, farmer and financial planner’s expertise to share successful methods of converting financially and environmentally successful grazing farms while providing on farm experience to the agency staff.
 Outcomes include: 1) teaching local agency staff how to promote grazing as a sustainable farming method to farmers and committee members, 2) teaching local agency staff the operational details of managed grazing 3) developing county grazing initiatives.
-Activities will include training agency staff on effective ways to promote grazing in workshop settings; hosting on-farm workshops for agency staff to strengthen grazing knowledge; and assistance in working with agency committees to include grazing in their conservation objectives.
-The project will further the conversion of well managed grazing farms.
+Activities included training agency staff on effective ways to promote grazing in workshop settings; hosting on-farm workshops for agency staff to strengthen grazing knowledge; and assistance in working with agency committees to include grazing in their conservation objectives.
+The project successfully advanced the conversion of well managed grazing farms.

 Education & Outreach Initiatives

 Establish more county programs with provide educational, technical and facility cost assistance to increase acres of well managed pastures in Wisconsin.